 This document has been prepared by IASIO for employers who are considering hiring someone with a criminal record, to address any questions or concerns they may have.
 IASIO manages three criminal justice programmes, two of which are dedicated Employment Services that work with former offenders, both prisoners and probationers, supporting reintegration efforts, exploring future directions, and ultimately assisting with access to appropriate training, education and employment opportunities aligned to labour market trends.
-IASIO is a community based organisation funded primarily by the Probation Service and the Irish Prison Service and employs 22 Training and Employment Officers (TEOs) nationwide in its Employment Services.
-Between 2000 and 2016, almost 21,000 people engaged with these services, leading to over 15,000 placements in training, education and employment (6,089 directly into employment and 8,956 placements into training or education leading to employment).
+IASIO is a community based organisation funded primarily by the Probation Service and the Irish Prison Service and employs 24 Training and Employment Officers (TEOs) nationwide in its Employment Services.
+By the end of 2019, over 26,000 people engaged with these services, leading to over 12,000 placements in training, education and employment (5,068 directly into employment and 7,249 placements into training or education leading to employment).
 In our experience, some of the most frequently asked questions by employers are:

 - There are a large number of highly skilled and motivated former offenders looking for employment.
 By focusing on previous criminal conduct, society deprives itself of the opportunity to enlist the talents, skills and energies of these individuals in whose development it has a vested interest.

 - At the very least, it is wasteful and inefficient for employers to discount such a significant pool of potential employees.
 Life expectancy has gone up and people now are living much longer.
 We should not deprive those who may have committed a crime as a teen or in their early twenties the opportunity of living fulfilling and purposeful lives.
 They should be afforded the ability to make a contribution to their family and community life by taking an active role in the workforce, thus reducing the role of state support.